kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 /usr/bin/nvidia-container-runtime-hook -config=<absolute-path-to-config.toml> "$@"
 ```

+*The `#!/bin/sh` is important here.
+Without it you'll probably get an error that contains something like `exec format error`*

 make it executable `chmod +x nvidia-container-runtime-hook` and put it under `usernetes/bin`.

 ### Run rootless containers with nvidia runtime